roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 My aim is to control my home Hive Active Central Heating/Hot Water system on my local network without requiring Internet access to the Centrica Hive 'cloud'.

-Until now, I have been reliant on controlling it using unofficial APIs via the Centrica Hive cloud infrastructure using a 'plugin' in Domoticz.
-Not ideal as they change their APIs on occasions resulting in Hive CH/HW control downtime on my home automation platform, potentially resulting in a too hot or cold house until the changes have been reverse-engineered and changes made to update to Centrica's API changes.
+Until now, I have been reliant on controlling it using unofficial APIs via the Centrica Hive cloud infrastructure using a Domoticz plugin.
+Not ideal as they change their APIs on occasions resulting in Hive CH/HW control downtime on my home automation platform, potentially resulting in a too hot or cold house until the changes have been reverse-engineered and changes made to accomodate Centrica's API changes.

 Fortunately, support for the Hive SLR2 2-channel controller (Hot Water, Central heating) has been added recently to Koenkk's excellent Zigbee2MQTT project (https://github.com/Koenkk/zigbee2mqtt).
 This should allow me achieve my aim of controlling my system 'locally'.